About Us

 Keeping with the tradition of maintaining local control of public schools, the Pickaway County Educational Service Center operates under the oversight of a locally-elected Governing Board.
 The day-to-day operations of PCESC is conducted through the superintendent, treasurer, and other personnel.

-The PCESC Governing Board consists of Dan Litzinger, Jeanine McDowell, Bethany Reid, Jon Saxton and Dale Thomas.
+The PCESC Governing Board consists of Dan Litzinger, Karen Karshner, Bethany Reid, Jon Saxton and Dale Thomas.

 ESCs, Defined in State and Federal Law as School Districts, are Public Education Agencies